dariannasrabadi/to-do-app/README.md

 - [x] Create a database with the name "todo_app" and save a blank .sql file to the folder where this is stored.

-- [x] Do the following on console npm init, npm install express --save, npm install body-parser --save, npm install jquery --save, npm install bootstrap --save
+- [x] Do the following on console npm init, npm install express --save, npm install body-parser --save, npm install jquery --save, npm install bootstrap --save, npm install pg --save

 - [x] Create a .gitignore including node_modules etc